George Floyd protests in New Jersey: North Plainfield

 On June 6, hundreds of protesters march along Somerset Road and County Road 636 to raise awareness for the murder of George Floyd in North Plainfield.
 Speakers included Rep. Tom Malinoski.

 Nutley

 On June 7, about 600 people rallied together in Nutley's Yanticaw Park and listened to several speakers before having an 8-minute, 46 second kneeling moment of silence and then marching through the town.

 Ocean City

 On June 2, hundreds of protesters from Somers Point peacefully marched to the public safety building.
 Police spoke to the crowd, took a knee and joined them in nine minutes of silence.
 The march continued onto the police station, where protesters laid on the ground and chanted.

 Paramus

-On June 9, two hundred people joined together for a march and speakers at Paramus High School.
+On June 9, two hundred people joined for a march and speakers at Paramus High School.
 They planned on marching down Fairview Avenue, but were blocked by police and forced to turn back down Century Road to the school.